 Mick Foley has wrestled under many different names across his long and storied career.
 He’s been the unhinged Cactus Jack, the bizarre and unsettling Mankind, and the easy-going hippie Dude Love.
-Under any name, he’s one of the best wrestlers to ever take to the ring.
+Under any name, he’s one of the best wrestlers of all time in the sport.

 Early Life